Usage Features

 • SUGGESTED BY THE MANUFACTURER FOR USE ON LIQUID CONTAINERS

-The value is YES for the RFID tags which are suggested for tracking containers filled with liquids regardless of the container surface material.
-The value is set to YES if attached to a metallic container for RFID tags well suited for liquid containers and suggested for both metallic and non-metallic surfaces.
+The parameter is YES for RFID tags that are suggested for tracking containers filled with liquids, regardless of the container surface material.
+The parameter is YES if attached to a metallic container for RFID tags well suited for containers filled with liquids only if the container is made of metal.

 • ON-METAL TAG